prince-ph0en1x/prince-ph0en1x.github.io/pages/the-night-is-long.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;...thinking how were the days before?

 ### Kaleidoscope

+*Inspired by Pablo Neruda's Book of Questions.
+It questions the established conventions we take for granted.
+The poem ends with a reference to Schrödinger's cat from a reversed point of view of quantum measurement.*

 Why is the good called good, not bad?
 Why doesn't the stairs go up to hell?